-Was one of your New Years Resolutions for 2014 to get fit or control your weight?
-If so, you probably already know that those are of the most difficult resolutions to keep (sorry!).
-It's usually easy to find motivation in the beginning, especially if you over-indulged over the holidays (who didn't?!) and have some new curves to prove it.
-But staying on track in the long term is tough and a regular fitness routine often falls by the wayside when the other priorities in life take precedence (like taking care of baby, managing a home, balancing your career and your family).
-You may already find it difficult to keep your fitness goals on the forefront.
+Was one of your New Years resolutions to get fit?
+If so, you might be discovering that it's one of the hardest resolutions to keep (sorry!).
+It's usually easy to find motivation in the beginning, especially if you over-indulged during the holidays (who didn't?) and have some new curves to prove it.
+But staying on track in the long term is tough, and a regular fitness routine often falls by the wayside when the other priorities in life take precedence—like taking care of baby, for one.

 1. Break down your goals.
 You might start off with a broad goal like "Get in shape" or "Lose my baby weight".
 From there you can get more specific, making the goals measurable, and break the larger goals down into smaller milestone goals.
 "Get in shape" may become "Walk (or run) a 5K race by the end of summer".
 "Lose my baby weight" may become "Lose 10 pounds by bikini season".
 To help keep on track well into the year, set realistic milestone goals for each of the first six months of the year.
 The first month, you may aim to walk 20 minutes a day and lose 2 pounds.
 Or set a related goal like "Try 5 new healthy recipes".

 2. Write it down.
 Set your intention in ink so you can clearly define your goals and track your progress.
 You can do this with a goal board on a white board or a small chart taped to your bathroom mirror.
 Make motivational post-it notes to scatter around the house, car and office to help keep your goals fresh in your mind.
 It will help you remember to take the stairs and make you think twice before picking up a leftover Christmas cookie.